candoumbe/Forms/README.md

 But [Candoumbe.Forms] is that you can add more metadatas when describing a [form](./src/Forms/Form.cs)

-#### Going H.A.T.E.O.S.
+#### Going H.A.T.E.O.A.S.

-One of the fundamental concept of HATEOS is to provide API responses that are self-descriptive so that clients can discover the API without any prior knowledge.
+One of the fundamental concept of HATEOAS is to provide API responses that are self-descriptive so that clients can discover the API without any prior knowledge.
 For an `account` resource with positive balance